 Fresh, bright, and perhaps too acidic for my taste, the wine delivers grapefruit, lemongrass and floral notes.
 I’d drink this on the young side.

-Medium bodied, bright, fresh, crisp, earthy red berries, with notes of spice, earth, tobacco, espresso, fennel and fresh herbs.
+Medium bodied, bright, fresh, earthy red berries, with notes of spice, earth, tobacco, espresso, fennel and fresh herbs.
+The texture is soft, there is an easy elegance to the wine.
 Fully mature, this is as good as it is going to get.
 So, if you want to enjoy the remainder of the of the soft fruits, pop a cork before the wine begins its slow fade into old age.
-The wine was made from blending 85% Cabernet Sauvignon, 12% Merlot, and 3% Cabernet Franc, reaching 13.4% alcohol.
+The wine was made from blending 85% Cabernet Sauvignon, 12% Merlot, and 3% Cabernet Franc, reaching 13.4% ABV.
+Not decanted and just popped and poured was the way to go with this wine.

 From a blend of 80% Sauvignon Blanc and 20% Semillon, the wine is filled with fresh citrus, crushed stone and floral notes.
 The fruit is sweet and there is good acidity giving the wine lift and keeping it fresh.